Geoffrey James Clark

-Geoffrey James Clark (born June 12, 1981) is an American film and television director, producer and entertainment executive.
+Geoffrey James Clark (born June 12, 1981) is an American film and television director, producer and streaming entertainment executive.
 He is mostly known for producing unscripted content with a cause, inspirational story, or social action element.
+He is currently the CEO of Documentary+, a documentary focused subscription streaming service.
+He is also CEO of acTVe Streaming television, and co-founder of Free Live Sports - a sports focused streaming platform.